avitran0/VanillaEnhanced/README.md

 **Content:**

-- Revenant, Eradicator and Reaper Mechs
+- Revenant, Eradicator and Reaper Mechs and a Reaper factory
-- Thorium, Plastanium and Surge Alloy Conveyors
+- Thorium, Plastanium and Surge Alloy Conveyors, Titanium Bridge Conveyor
 - A larger Battery
-- A Titanium Drill (can mine every ore, but is slow)
+- Titanium Drill (can mine every ore, but is slow)
 - Upgraded Force & Overdrive Projectors
+- Large Mass Driver
+- An Arc turret, but for air defense

 > **Made by HolyHades, v1nce.**